TykTechnologies/tyk/integration/smoke-tests/README.md

 # How it works
 ## Plugin compiler
+- compiles testplugin/main.go using the appropriate plugin-compiler
+- mounts testplugin/apidef.json into apps/

+Run it as `./test.sh <version>`.
+Depends on `<version>` being available in Docker Hub.
+See `plugin-compiler/test.sh`.

+The plugin adds a header `Foo: Bar` to all requests.

+## Plugin aliasing
 - compiles `foobar-plugin/main.go` & `helloworld-plugin/main.go` using the appropriate plugin-compiler
 - mounts api definitions in `foobar-plugin` and `helloworld-plugin` into apps/